Code-Institute-Submissions/the-shamans-cat/README.md

 - [**BOOTSTRAP Framework**](https://getbootstrap.com/) is a free, popular, opensource, CSS Framework for developing responsive and mobile-first websites.
 It contains CSS and JavaScript-based design templates for typography, forms, buttons, navigation and other interface components.
 Used to help standardise and speed up development.
 Also provides features I am not yet skilled to create using JavaScript.

-- [**Fancybox**](https://fancyapps.com/fancybox/3/) is a JavaScript lightbox library for presenting various types of media it is responsive, touch-enabled and customizable.
-Used to produce a picture gallery.

 - [**FontAwsome**](https://fontawesome.com/start) is a font and icon toolkit which adds extra icons to enhance the appearance of the website.

 - [**Google Fonts**](https://fonts.google.com/) is a library of free licensed fonts.
 Adds fonts to enhance the website and customize it from the standard bootstrap fonts.

-- [**AutoPrefixer**](https://autoprefixer.github.io/) is a PostCSS plugin which parses your CSS and adds vendor prefixes to ensure css code works in different browsers.

 - [**Popper.js**](https://popper.js.org/) is a positioning engine; its purpose is to calculate the position of an element to make it possible to position it near a given reference element.
 This is used by Bootstrap to produce Dropdowns for displaying and positioning i.e. navbar dropdown menus